Drew-Alleman/DataSurgeon/README.md

 ### Linux
 ```
 read -p "Would you like to add 'ds' to your local bin?
-This will make 'ds' executable from any location in your terminal. (y/n) " response && wget -O - https://raw.githubusercontent.com/Drew-Alleman/DataSurgeon/main/install/install.sh | bash -s -- "$response"
+This will make 'ds' executable from any location in your terminal. (y/n) " response && wget -q -O - https://raw.githubusercontent.com/Drew-Alleman/DataSurgeon/main/install/install.sh | bash -s -- "$response"
 ```

 ### Windows